A helpful guide to understanding the basics of super.

 - Self-managed super funds (SMSFs)—private superannuation funds that are managed by members (one to six people).

-In most cases, you can choose which fund you’d like your super to be invested with – so it pays to do your homework and find a fund that offers the investment options and features you’re looking for.
+In most cases, you can choose which fund you’d like your super to be invested with – so it pays to do your homework and find a super fund that offers the investment options and features you’re looking for.

 How do I choose a super fund?